hackgvl/leaflet-google-sheets-template/README.md

 ### How We Solve the Problem
 1. A Google Docs / Drive Spreadsheet is used as a real-time data source that virtually anybody can help maintain.
 2. A PHP script reads the published Google spreadsheet in real-time and converts that into a [GeoJSON format](http://geojson.org/geojson-spec.html)
-3. The spreadsheet is now a public, sharable GeoJSON URL (via the geojson.php) which anybody can then reference in real-time.
+3. The spreadsheet is now a public, sharable, standardized GeoJSON URL (via the geojson.php) which anybody can reference or edit in real-time.
-4. Now any tool which understands GeoJSON, like [LeafletJS](http://leafletjs.com/), can point at one or more URLs and magically get fresh data.
+4. Any tool which understands GeoJSON, like [LeafletJS](http://leafletjs.com/), can point at one or more map layer URLs and magically show fresh data.

 ### Start With a New Google Spreadsheet
-* Make a copy of the [base spreadsheet template](https://docs.google.com/spreadsheets/d/10eNXFh6mzFtii7B2PW90jmHtrQLJlRCrf3kkHU0HIH8/edit?usp=sharing)
+* Make a copy of the [base spreadsheet template](https://docs.google.com/spreadsheets/d/10eNXFh6mzFtii7B2PW90jmHtrQLJlRCrf3kkHU0HIH8/edit?usp=sharing) (File -> Make a Copy)
 * Rename your copy and start adding real "point" data, including geographic coordinates (longitude, latitude) and other properties

 ### Publish Your Google Spreadsheet